Common Signs of Hernias

 The best tip with hernias is to watch them regularly.
 If pain levels become excruciating and prevent you from living a normal life, surgery might be your best option.
 Depending on the location and type of hernia, you might need open or Laparoscopic repair surgery.

 Open surgery involves sealing off the hernia using mesh or bone while Laparoscopic repair requires smaller incisions for a shorter recovery period.
 Both methods repair a hernia in the same way, but Laparoscopic repair uses a small camera to guide instruments and lighting through the abdomen.
+Talk to your doctor to discuss these treatment options in more detail.

 Are You at Risk?